 Homemade Hot Chocolate

-- To a small, heavy bottomed pot over medium-low heat, add milk, half-and-half, sugar and salt.
+- To a heavy-bottomed saucepan over medium-low heat, add milk, half-and-half, sugar and salt.
 Stir to combine.
-Heat until warmed and bubbling slightly around the edges.
-Be careful not to scorch the bottom of the pot (the milk).
+Heat until warmed through and bubbling slightly around the edges, approximately 8 to 10 minutes.
+Be careful not to scorch the bottom of the saucepan (the milk).